Q: How can I pick out a tag this year?

 Q: Why are gift cards limited to Jewel and Walmart?

-A: We wanted to simplify the process for donors while make it best meet the needs of our clients.
+A: We wanted to simplify the process for donors while making it best meet the needs of our clients.
 After reaching out to client families, Jewel and Walmart were the stores most clients shopped at.
 Both stores are also accessible to public transportation.
 In the past we occasionally got cards donated to places clients were less familiar with or were out of the area (Ultra, Farm & Fleet, Meijer, etc.).
 We wanted to make sure families were getting something they could reasonably get to and use.

 Q: What is Shop with Scrip?